Dive Into a Timber Rafting Nature Break With Vildmark i Varmland

-Gemma met Russell just in time for his 30th birthday and shared his enthusiasm for the timber rafting tour, ultimately deciding to celebrate by embarking on an extraordinary adventure in July 2012.
+Gemma met Russell just in time for his 30th birthday and shared his enthusiasm for the timber rafting tour, ultimately deciding to celebrate by embarking on an extraordinary adventure a few years ago.

 “One of the most exciting features of the trip is that there is no tour guide,” says Russell.
 “You are provided with tutorials and a guide to building the raft and plenty of advice on how to survive our journey down the river but really you are left to experience the wildness yourself, which makes the trip so special.”

 This was Russell’s and Gemma’s first time ever building a traditional timber raft on their own.
 It was approximately 10 feet wide and 10 feet long.
 “As there were only two of us and the low apex tent would have left us with no room, we decided to build a high rise canopy roof which would allow us to sail and sleep in a shelter but still allow us to take in the beautiful scenery as we drifted,” says Gemma.

 “However, we were a team of two whereas the majority were between 4 and 6 people.
 Ensuring the raft stayed water worthy and stable throughout our journey also required a little daily maintenance and tweaking,” says Russell.

 Although the idea of drifting along a beautiful Swedish river sounds perfectly serene, the trip is not exactly made for those who despise the outdoors – especially the water.
 The river can be stubborn at times and drift the raft towards the undesired territory.